 Ashley grew up in the suburbs of St. Louis, her bedroom shelves littered with well worn books and various rocks found while exploring the surrounding creek system.
 As an undergraduate at DePauw University, she pursued both of these passions, double-majoring in Biology and English Literature.
 While pursuing her bachelors, she was also an Environmental Fellow, and on the executive board of both the environmental club and the outdoors club.
 Ashley explored her interests with several internships, researching water purification methods for a non-profit, studying butterfly population dynamics in a Costa Rican nature reserve, and writing about antibiotic resistance for Woods Hole Oceanographic Institute’s magazine.
 Ashley found she was most engaged when she worked on projects that combined her interest in the natural world with her passion for writing, especially when she could focus on human impacts on the environment.

-She looks forward to further developing her science writing skills at MIT, so she can get others as excited about advances in ecology, zoology, and environmental sustainability as she is.
 In her spare time, Ashley enjoys experimenting with embroidery, hiking, and trying out new recipies.